mathrunet/flutter_masamune/packages/masamune_model_tidb_builder/README.md

   http_endpoints/config.json
   http_endpoints/sql/*.sql
   __masamune/schema.sql
+  __masamune/deployed_endpoints.json
   __generated_manifest.json
 ```

+`katana apply` writes `__masamune/deployed_endpoints.json` after a successful
+TiDB deployment.
+It records the full TiDB resource name for every endpoint
+deployed by the current project.
+On a later model generation, endpoints absent
+from the new `http_endpoints/config.json` are deleted only when the remote
+resource still exactly matches that last-applied ownership record.
+Other
+Masamune-tagged endpoints in a shared Data App are left untouched.
+Keep this
+state file with the generated Data Service artifacts so that the ownership
+boundary survives another machine or CI checkout.

 The schema migration is additive.
 Operations explicitly denied by
 `cloudflare/src/rules.json` are omitted from generated endpoints; dynamic rules